benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 <!--more-->

-## The Twelve Factor App
+- The Twelve Factor App

-## Consul & Vault
+- Consul & Vault

-## Try it Out with Vagrant
+## Let's build a cluster in Vagrant
 The rest of this post is a walk through of a demo cluster build with [Vagrant](https://www.vagrantup.com/).
 _Everything needed to follow along is included [on github here](https://github.com/benschw/vault-demo)._

 The demo cluster is essentially a bunch of infrastructure to support an example `todo` REST api written in [Go](http://golang.org/).
-(You can find the source for it [here](https://github.com/benschw/vault-todo) but feel free to ignore it too; the cluster will install a copy built and hosted by [Drone](https://drone.io/).)
+(You can find the source for it [here](https://github.com/benschw/vault-todo) but feel free to ignore it; the cluster will install a copy built and hosted by [Drone](https://drone.io/github.com/benschw/vault-todo/files).)

 The example `todo` service is very simple and its only dependency is a mysql database, but supporting this while maintaining the [twelve factor app methodology](http://12factor.net/) is easier said then done.

-The main problems requiring MySQL introduces, are the requirements around sharing database credentials while maintaining environment independence.
+The main problems that using MySQL introduce surround sharing database credentials while maintaining environment independence and security.
 We can't keep everything the same for all environments, because that wouldn't be secure.
-We could drop config files on the box for our app to read, but that isn't the most secure thing either and it is hard to manage.
-On top of all that, we have to keep track of all those creds for various apps and have a game plan for if we ever need to change them.
+We could drop config files on the box for our app to read, but that isn't the most secure thing either and it is hard to manage (we would have to keep track of all those creds and where they go as well as have a game plan for changing them.)

 Vault solves these problems for us by managing the creation and access to creds with the [MySQL Secret Backend](https://vaultproject.io/docs/secrets/mysql/index.html), in addition to